jhap1982/giveituruguay/2023/2023-06-24 - Tusindårsskoven (Tinderbox Festival), Odense, Denmark/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Universally Speaking
+3. Universally Speaking
-Dani California
+4. Dani California
-Aquatic Mouth Dance
+5. Aquatic Mouth Dance
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-London Calling tease
+8. London Calling tease
-Right on Time
+9. Right on Time
-Soul to Squeeze
+10. Soul to Squeeze
-Reach Out
+11. Reach Out
-Hard to Concentrate
+12. Hard to Concentrate
-Carry Me Home
+13. Carry Me Home
-Californication
+14. Californication
-Black Summer
+15. Black Summer
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+17. Under the Bridge
-Give It Away
+18. Give It Away

 ## Notes